natasaignjatovic05/group-5-imdb-labmt-project/README.md

 ## Research Question

-Do short and long IMDb reviews differ in lexicon based happiness, and how certain is this difference?
+Do short and long IMDb reviews differ in lexicon based happiness, and how sigificant is this difference?

 ## AI Use Disclosure